einschmidt/hassio-addons/caddy-2/DOCS.md

 ### Option: `caddy_upgrade`

-Upgrade a custom caddy binary and its plugins during startup.
+Automatically upgrades a custom caddy binary and its plugins to the latest version, if necessary.
 Set it to `true` to enable it, `false` otherwise.
 Disabled by default.

 **Note**: The upgrade function applies to custom binaries only.
 Requires a